 A naturalist sense of being human differs in important ways from traditional images in Western culture and religion.

 A central part of this is a sense of ourselves as a particular kind of primate.
 Tracing back further through evolution, we can also see ourselves as sharing wants, needs, and some types of feelings with a wider range of creatures.
 But, with well-developed brains, we also have something more.

 At some point, a line was crossed in the nature of the human mind – to distinctly human types of intelligence and awareness.
-Due largely to shared genetics, people in cultures around the world have similar customs and types of behaviors as they interact with one another in social groups.
+Due largely to shared genetics and common needs, people around the world have similar customs and types of behaviors as they interact with one another in social groups.

 With a naturalist view, thoughts, feelings, perceptions, mental abilities, and behaviors all originate in the brain.
 No homunculus, spirit, or intangible “ghost in the machine” animates our bodies.
 No immortal soul will live on after we die.

 Far more than is generally acknowledged, mental activity and actions are unconscious and automatic.
 And, in contrast to view of free will with decisions guided by rational thought, emotional and intuitive processes drive much of what we want and what we do.

 A naturalist view prompts questions that go to the heart of a sense of ourselves.